AlgoMaster Logo

 Understanding the Problem

-We need to build three operations: insert (or update), lookup, and delete.
+We need three operations: insert (or update), lookup, and delete.
 The core challenge is mapping arbitrary keys to storage locations efficiently.

-The simplest idea is to just use an array where the index is the key.
+One approach is an array indexed directly by the key.
 That works when the key range is small and known.
-But real hash maps handle arbitrary keys efficiently by using a hash function to compress keys into a smaller range of indices, then dealing with collisions when two keys map to the same index.
+A general hash map handles arbitrary keys by using a hash function to compress keys into a smaller range of indices, then resolving collisions when two keys map to the same index.

-The key design decisions are: how big should the underlying array be, what hash function to use, and how to handle collisions.
+The design decisions are array size, hash function, and collision strategy.
 These choices determine the trade-off between memory usage and operation speed.

 Key Constraints: